How Does Corporate Investment Respond to Increased Entry Threat?

 University of Geneva and Swiss Finance Institute

-We use large reductions of import tariffs to examine how incumbent firms modify investment when the threat of entry by foreign rivals intensifies.
-Incumbents reduce investment by 7.2% of capital in response to higher entry threat.
-This effect is robust, pervasive, and likely causal.
-Consistent with predictions of strategic investment models, the investment reduction concentrates in markets where competitive actions are strategic substitutes, where deterring entry is costly, and where investment makes incumbents look soft.
-Moreover, firms only reduce tangible investment which comprises commitment value, but do not reduce intangible investment.
-Our results provide novel evidence on how and why market structures and strategic interactions influence corporate investment.
+We study how product market interactions affect investment.
+We use reductions of import tariffs to examine how incumbents modify investment when the threat of rivals' entry intensifies.
+Incumbents reduce investment by 7.2% in response to higher entry threat.
+Consistent with theory, the investment reduction varies across market structures: It concentrates in markets where competitive actions are strategic substitutes, where deterring entry is costly, and where investment makes incumbents look soft.
+Incumbents only reduce tangible investment which comprises commitment value, but do not reduce intangible investment.
+Our results provide novel evidence on how and why firms' interactions influence corporate investment.

 © 2015 Social Science Electronic Publishing, Inc. All Rights Reserved.